 Accordingly, in this section we examined whether the LDDM replicates the impact of the number of alternatives on both early and late empirical neural dynamics during both the representation phases and the WTA phases observed in real neurons.
 Under four (versus two) alternatives, LDDM R unit activity during the representation stage decreases because of increased recurrent inhibition, driven by multiple contextual inputs (left side in Fig. 7D).
 Similarly, the ramping speed after motion onset and disinhibition decreases in the 4-alternative (versus the 2-alternative) condition, despite identical parameters (Fig. 7E).
 These results highlight the LDDM as a potential mechanism of integrating normalized value coding and WTA competition within a single circuit architecture.

 [Insert Figure 7 about here]

-A novel form of persistent activity
+Disinhibition controls point versus line attractor dynamics in persistent activity